-Segment sales: JPY723mn (-5.0% YoY)

-Segment profit: JPY6mn (loss of JPY8mn in Q1 03/20)
+- Segment sales: JPY723mn (-5.0% YoY) - Segment profit: JPY6mn (loss of JPY8mn in Q1 03/20)

-The reason for lower sales and profit improvement: Although leasing revenue and rise in occupancy at the company's serviced elderly housing facilities were generally brisk, the postponement of some construction projects associated with COVID-19 contributed to the sales decline.
+The reason for lower sales and profit improvement: Although leasing revenue and rise in occupancy at the company's serviced elderly housing facilities were generally brisk, the postponement of some construction projects (operated by consolidated subsidiary Paltechno Co., Ltd.) associated with COVID-19 led to the earnings decline.
 The number of occupied units as of end-June 2020 was 67 out of 82 units total (occupancy rate: 81.7%) at Wisteria Senri-Chuo, and 73 out of 116 units total (occupancy rate: 62.9%) at Wisteria Minami Ichijo.
+The segment went from an operating loss a year earlier to an operating profit in Q1 FY03/21 thanks to the Wisteria 3 range, whose occupancy rate exceeds 90%, and Wisteria Senri-Chuo turning profitable.
 The company is carrying out sales activities that take into account measures to prevent the spread of COVID-19 toward achieving its target occupancy rates of 90%.